This post may contain affiliate links. Read full disclosure here.

-Three weeks until we are in the New Year.
-I am hearing a lot of chatter about the new year bringing with it motivation, inspiration, energy, and all that good stuff.
+We are almost into the New Year and I am hearing a lot of chatter about the new year bringing with it motivation, inspiration, energy, and all that good stuff.
 No wonder why new year’s resolutions fail!
 Lost? – I can explain.

 I have also heard about everyone’s “word of the year”.
 The one word they’ve chosen that is destined to make 2019 the best and most productive year ever!